Discussing Genomic Phylostratigraphy

 appropriate parameter settings by default.
 Users can also specify the

-use of MMSeqs2 as
+use of MMSeqs2 (Barrera-Redondo

 et al., 2023).
 Potential issues such as homology detection